stronnag/mwptools/src/samples/bbsplit/README.md

 -> 005-blackbox_log_2023-01-28_193351.txt
 ```

-If the file is not a blackbox log, or only contains a single file, no new file is written.
+If the file is not a blackbox log, or only contains a single log, no new file is written.

 ### Building